oh-kwaku/github-actions-test/readme.md

   Add and set "continue-on-error" property  to "true" on a task to enable it continue even if there's an error Use "time-out" property to cancel a job or step after the specified value. get time-out: 360; 360 is default value

 >21.
-Using the setup-node Action
+Using the setup-node Action:
+  We can change the default version of node js for a step using the setup node actions